 Pennsylvania Railroad Coach 147

 12 cars were purchased using Urban Mass Transit Administration funds by the Southeast Michigan Transportation Authority (SEMTA) in the 1970’s where this car was renumbered 107 “Troy.”
-At the end of Detroit’s commuter service in 1984, the cars were transferred to the New York MTA and ultimately Maryland MARC Train Service.
+At the end of Detroit’s commuter service in 1984, the cars were transferred to the New York MTA and ultimately Maryland’s MARC (Maryland Rail Commuter) Train Service.
 They were completely rebuilt by MARC in the early 1990’s, and later donated to several museums upon retirement.

-MARC 147 was given to the B&O Railroad Museum in 2001, which generously made the car available for purchase by the Steam Railroading Institute in 2017.
+MARC 147 was given to the B&O Railroad Museum in 2001, which generously made the car available for purchase by the Steam Railroading Institute after a long-term lease in 2017.